MentorMate/node-project-cli/README.md

 - When `--interactive` flag is used, it will start prompting question so you can customize the project you want to create.
   After the initial naming you will be provided with the following options:

+For an exaustive list of features refer to [the features document](docs/features.md).

 ### Framework

 - Express